Little Saint Nick: Background

-"Little Saint Nick" was recorded on October 20, 1963, at Western Studio in Hollywood.
+"Little Saint Nick" was initially recorded on October 18 to 20, 1963, at Radio Recorders and Western Studio in Hollywood, but was soon scrapped in favor of a different version on November 6 to 7 in the style of "Little Deuce Coupe".
+The first version would later use the same backing track for "Drive-In".
 The idea for the song was partly inspired by record producer Phil Spector's plans to record a Christmas album.
 Wilson recalled: "I wrote the lyrics to it while I was out on a date and then I rushed home to finish the music."
 Some of its rhythm and structure derives from the group's "Little Deuce Coupe", also co-written by Wilson and released as a single six months earlier.
 Love was not originally listed as the co-writer of "Little Saint Nick".
 His credit was awarded after a 1990s lawsuit.

 Variations

 "Little Saint Nick" reappeared on The Beach Boys' Christmas Album in 1964, with the stereo pressings of the album containing a new mix that removes the overdubbed sleigh bells, celeste and glockenspiel.
 This was done so that it would fit better with the sound of the album's first side, which was recorded in a hurry with basic instrumentation.
-Another version of the song, utilizing the melody and backing track later used for the All Summer Long song "Drive-In", was recorded during the album sessions in June 1964, but remained unreleased until a 1991 CD reissue.
+Another version of the song, utilizing the melody and backing track later used for the All Summer Long song "Drive-In", was recorded, but remained unreleased until a 1991 CD reissue.